rbarzic/nanorv32/docs/index.md

 A small 32-bit implementation of the RISC-V architecture Highlights :

 - 2-stage pipeline (fetch, execute)
 - lot of code is generated from a high level description
 - written in verilog (using iverilog or Xilinx xvsim as simulator)

-Still under development
+Still under development :
   - currently supporting only RV32I base instructions (no scall,sbreak,rd*)
+  - no system register implemented
   - No interrupt support yet
+  - no RVC support (16-bit instructions)

 FPGA version available (Digilent ARTY board - Xilinx Artix7)